-- Step 1 Establish the boundaries of your landscape and draw a border of the correct shape. - Step 2 With a pencil, lightly sketch the main landscape lines.
+- Step 2 With a pencil, lightly sketch the main landscape lines.
 If there is a horizon in the scene put this about one-third from the top of the frame. - Step 3 Keeping in mind the features that you want to focus on, add detail to your sketch. - Step 4 Add shading.
 Shading helps to establish depth in your sketch and also helps to show the shape of objects. - Step 5 Add some colour if you wish.
 Don't try to copy every subtle colour of nature; just give a hint of the right colour.
 Label those parts of the scene that you consider most important.